-Most of the time we do not give ourselves the opportunity to enjoy the other faces that the Colonia Juarez or Zona Rosa offer us; its history, legacy or architecture go unnoticed.
+Most of the time we do not allow ourselves to enjoy the other faces that the Colonia Juarez or Zona Rosa offer us; its history, legacy, or architecture go unnoticed.
 And we do not measure everything that has happened over the years so that we can enjoy this emblematic area of Mexico City.

 The Juarez colony for the bourgeoisie

 At the end of the 19th century, the country was experiencing rapid economic growth.
 In Mexico City, the bourgeoisie sought to leave the downtown area because of the large number of people passing through and because of deficiencies in public services.
 The then-councilman of the City of Mexico, Rafael Martinez de la Torre, was responsible for urbanizing the western region of the city.
 However, the project was stopped by the death of Martínez de la Torre.
 It was until the last decade of the nineteenth century when the area already had streets and land subdivision.

 The company Mexico City Improvement Company was responsible for initiating the urbanization process.
 In 1906, the new colony was named Juarez, as a tribute to the centenary of the birth of Benito Juárez.
 As the colony was destined to the bourgeoisie, most of the land was large, with the aim of housing large mansions and mansions in the European style.
 Similarly, the colony had all public services, such as drainage, lighting, and wide avenues.

 The emergence of the Zona Rosa